daattali/beautiful-jekyll/_posts/2024-02-16-[pwn college]-Program Misuse.md

 - There are two directory we need to go through one is /challenge(to check a quest) and the other is /flag(to get a flag)

+- In this game, I need to escalte privilege to the root level by running an suid bit binary.
+And then capture the flag.

 Level 1 - the SUID bit on /usr/bin/cat.

 Answer: pwn.college{gjH7qtwyI85Casi0wlbiFF21WWV.01M0EDL0MjM3QzW}